 Recommended Reading: Master White Balance Like a Pro

-Since this is a topic I’ve talked about in our article How to Focus in Night Photography, I’m not going to spend much time talking about how it’s done.
-Still, it should be mentioned that for the best results you’ll need to focus manually during the night.
+I’m not going to spend much time talking about how to use Manual Focus as this is a topic I’ve talked about in our article How to Focus in Night Photography but it should be mentioned that for the best results this is an essential part of the workflow.

 Use a Wide-Angle Lens

-In order to include both the Northern Lights and the landscape in your image, a wide-angle lens is ideal.
+A wide-angle lens is ideal if you want to include both the Northern Lights and the landscape in your image.
 Typically, I use a focal length between 14 and 24mm for the majority of my Aurora images.

 By following the tips I’ve shared in this article and the additional tips you can find in 4 Untold Tips for Photographing Northern Lights, you’re ready to get on your winter clothing and head out creating beautiful images of this phenomena for yourself.